A dual descent algorithm for node-capacitated multiflow problems and its applications: Preliminaries

 An $(s,t)$-flow is called {\em maximum} if it has the maximum flow-value, and an $(s,t)$-cut is called {\em minimum} if it has the minimum capacity. \begin{Thm}[{see \cite[Theorem 5.11]{FujiBook}}] The maximum flow-value of an $(s,t)$-flow is equal to the minimum cut-capacity of an $(s,t)$-cut $X$.
 If $c$ and $\rho$ are both integer-valued, then there exists an integer-valued maximum flow.
 For any maximum flow $\varphi$, the set of nodes reachable from $s$ in the residual network $N_{\varphi}$ of $\varphi$ is the unique minimal minimum $(s,t)$-cut. \end{Thm} Here the {\em residual network} $N_{\varphi}$ of $\varphi$ is a directed network on $V$ constructed as follows: For each edge $ij$ in $N$ with $\varphi(ij) < c(ij)$, add an edge $ij$ to $N_{\varphi}$.
 For each edge $ij$ in $N$ with $0< \varphi(ij)$, add an edge $ji$ to $N_{\varphi}$.
 For each pair of distinct nodes $i,j$ in $U$ with $\kappa(\nabla \varphi|_{U};i,j) > 0$, add an edge $ij$ to $N_{\varphi}$.

-There are several combinatorial polynomial time algorithms for computing an integral maximum submodular flow, under the assumption that an oracle of computing the exchange capacity is available.
-They are designed by extending existing max-flow algorithms; see the survey~\cite{FI00survey} for further detail.
+There are several combinatorial polynomial time algorithms for computing an integral maximum submodular flow, under the assumption that an oracle for computing the exchange capacity is available.
+They are designed by extending existing max-flow algorithms; see the survey~\cite{FI00survey} for further details.

 We note one basic property for the case where the network is skew-symmetric. \begin{Lem} Suppose that $V$ is a signed set with $t = \bar s$, and $N$ is skew-symmetric.
 If $\rho$ satisfies $\rho(\underline{X}) \leq \rho(X)$ for all $X \subseteq U$, then the unique minimal minimum $(s,t)$-cut is a transversal. \end{Lem} \begin{proof} By the assumption for $\rho$, it suffices to show $c(\delta \underline{X}) \leq c(\delta X)$.
 Suppose that some edge $uv (\not \in \delta X)$ appears in $\delta \underline{X}$.
 In this case, it holds $u \in \underline{X} \subseteq X$ and $v \in X \setminus \underline{X}$.
 This means that $\{v, \bar v\} \subseteq X$ and $\bar u \not \in X$.
 Hence edge $\bar v \bar u \in \delta X$ (of the same capacity) does not appear in $\delta \underline{X}$.
 Consequently the cut-capacity does not increase. \end{proof}